Friday 11th March 2016: Phil Beer is one of the most popular ambassadors for acoustic roots music.

 Booking and venue details

-The entrance fee for the evening were £14 for members and £15 for non-members.
+The entrance fee for the evening will be £14 for members and £15 for non-members.

 The Hinckley ACT

 Based in the Sketchley Meadows Business Park, Hinckley ACT is a high quality music venue that offers an informal and intimate atmosphere for concerts and for the monthly club nights, where musicians can come along and ‘take the stage.’
 Established by company chairman, Keith London, on the premises of his firm Advanced Carbide Tooling (A.C.T.), the venue provides full stage and seating facilities, plus top quality sound and lighting equipment.

 There is a licensed bar and ample free car parking.